Perspective | Washington is again in QB trouble, and Justin Herbert reminded of what could have been

 “Business as usual,” said tight end Logan Thomas, who caught the third-quarter touchdown pass from Heinicke that gave Washington its only lead, 16-13.
 “We’ve been in this situation before.
 Obviously, Taylor’s a little more mobile than Fitz is.
 But same old story.”

 Same old story.
 Justin Herbert left FedEx Field late Sunday afternoon with a win and a future that looks both bright and clear.
 Ryan Fitzpatrick left FedEx Field with a bum hip and no idea when his next snap might come.
-Ron Rivera left FedEx Field with uncertainty at the sport’s most important position, having watched a heck of a quarterback pick what’s supposed to be one of the game’s best defenses apart.
+Ron Rivera left FedEx Field with uncertainty at the sport’s most important position, having watched a heck of a quarterback pick apart what’s supposed to be one of the game’s best defenses.
 It all makes it hard not to think about how important a quarterback is, and what might have been.